 The pre-driving safety checklist

-Most drivers rush through the pre-trip inspection part because they believe that the whole process is unnecessary.
+A Checklist for Safe Driving should always be reviewed beforehand as most drivers rush through the pre-trip inspection part because they believe that the whole process is unnecessary.
 Such drivers might have never found themselves in an accident scene or believe that they can handle anything that happens.
 Your pre-trip inspection checklist is a vital step that allows you to catch any issue before you head out on the road.
 If used properly, a pre-driving checklist will increase your safety, prevent accidents and limit downtime.
 The good news is you can store your pre-driving checklist in your mobile phone.

 The following are the important pre-driving procedures you should have on your pre-trip checklist.